 Empowerment.
 Learn2 Save the Titanic™ leaves participants amazed at their own resources and creativity.
 They depart having solved a well-known and well-documented historic disaster and, in essence, having rewritten history.
 They move forward with their ability to collaborate enhanced and appreciated, and with the renewed confidence they can accomplish the extraordinary.

 Team.
 For most people at work, they accomplish everything on their own.
 It never occurs to them to make requests and involve others, particularly when having a problem.
 People believe they must do it all.
 In this transformative program, participants start to see their team as a powerful resource and learn how to cause their team.
 They experience this - rather than being told it by the facilitator.
 Which means lasting behavior change.

-Acknowledgement.
+Acknowledgment.
 By ringing the Captains bell and making an announcement, the participants acknowledge lives saved.
 A new best practice which identifies the first teams who implement specific actions enables coaches to acknowledge something about every team.
-This is based on our belief and the adult engagement principle that acknowledgement and appreciation provide the foundation for capability building and achievement.
+This is based on our belief and the adult engagement principle that acknowledgment and appreciation provide the foundation for capability building and achievement.

 Evaluation Levels Available